kubevirt/kubevirt-tutorial/labs/lab4/lab4.md

-# Lab 4

-## Deploy our first Virtual Machine
+# Lab 4: Deploy your first Virtual Machine

-To start with, we'll be deploying a VM that uses a [ContainerDisk](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/disks-and-volumes.html#containerdisk).
-It won't use any of the available PVs, ContainerDisk based VMs are ephemeral.
+We will deploy a VM that uses a [ContainerDisk](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/disks-and-volumes.html#containerdisk).
+Therefore, the VM will not use any of the available Persistent Volumes (PVs), as ContainerDisk based storage is ephemeral.

 ```console
 $ cd ~/student-materials